 Tom Moore Project

 Tom Moore is an Adelaide glass artist who uses European techniques of glass blowing to create his artworks.
-View Year 5 art based on the glass artist Tom Moore.
+View Year 5 art based on the glass artist Tom Moore below.
 You can also view Kate’s Tom Moore Inspired Designs Lesson Plan in the Makers Empire Teacher Dashboard (for Makers Empire customers)

 John Brack Project

 Kate’s year six students are currently studying the work of John Brack who is a famous artist from Australia.
 Kate has been really impressed with some of their work in this project.
 One year six group is creating a parkour game in CoSpaces.
-View Art Museum Parkour inspired by John Brack.
+View Art Museum Parkour inspired by John Brack below.

 Interestingly, Kate sometimes shares students’ projects with art galleries in Australia.